gpsteglich/django-survey/TreaProject/docs/fields.rst

 Model field
 ---------------

-Dynamic Forms supports adding the items of models of other applications as combobox options.This is called ``ModelField``.
+Dynamic Forms supports adding the items of models of other applications as combobox options.
+This is called ``ModelField``.
 For this to work it is necessary to define a new field type that extends the abstract class ``ModelField`` and which sets the *model* attribute to the model class whose items shall be shown.

 	.. note::